The Connection Between Inflammation and Breast Cancer

 - Controlling weight – Being overweight after menopause may raise the risk of breast cancer.
 Estrogen is produced in the ovaries, liver, adrenal glands and fat tissue.
 While estrogen has a handful of functions beyond maintaining the female reproductive system, experts believe if estrogen is circulating in a woman’s body after menopause, it can raise the risk of breast cancer.
 And having a higher percentage of body fat can extend the exposure to estrogen.

 - Engaging in physical activity – Exercising regularly seems to lower the risk of breast cancer.
 The ACS suggests that walking briskly for a couple of hours each week can reduce the risk of breast cancer by 18 percent.
-Further, a new study published in JAMA Oncology suggested that working out for five hours per week lowered the risk even further, as the additional exercise burned more fat.
+Further, a new study published in JAMA Oncology suggested that working out for 5 hours per week lowered the risk even further, as the additional exercise burned more fat.

 - Avoiding tobacco smoke – Smoking on a long-term basis appears to raise the risk of breast cancer.
 Currently, studies go back and forth regarding exposure to second-hand smoke and breast cancer risk.